nosqlbench/nosqlbench-docs/site/content/workloads_101/02_yaml_org.md

 The schema phase is simply a phase of your test which creates the necessary schema on your target system.
 For CQL, this generally consists of a keyspace and one ore more table statements.
-There is no special schema layer in nosqlbench.
+There is no special schema layer in NoSQLBench.
 All statements executed are simply statements.
 This provides the greatest flexibility in testing since every activity type is allowed to control its DDL and DML using the same machinery.